Living Walls

-Due to habitat loss and a decrease in their natural prey, large carnivores are living closer to humans than ever before.
+Due to habitat loss and a decrease in their natural prey, large carnivores live closer to humans than ever before.
 As a result, they often turn to the livestock of local herders for an easy meal.
-The death of a cow, goat, or sheep represents a serious loss for rural people, who may kill wild predators in retaliation.
-To reduce this type of human-wildlife conflict, APW partners with communities to build Living Walls—environmentally-friendly corrals that keep livestock safe.

 Benefits of Living Walls